nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 #### Description

-This message is sent to reject a download attempt, in cases where a transfer hasn't been initiated.
+This message is sent to reject QueueUpload attempts and previously queued files.
+The reason for rejection will appear in the transfer list of the recipient.

 #### Data Order